Augustana Teaching Museum of Art

 Sept.
 5-Oct.
 25, 2014

 This exhibition celebrates a recent major donation by Sam and Ann Charters of nearly 100 19th- and 20th-century Swedish artworks.
 A variety of media is represented, including paintings, works on paper, sculpture and textiles.
+(See list of works in the exhibition)

 Related story: What inspired student artists